Publisher: Cardinal Press, LLC

 The only thing more awkward than falling in love on national television, is having your heart broken in front of millions of viewers.

-When Millie Kincaid signed up for the popular dating show, The Groom, falling in love was always a possibility.
-What she didn't count on was Jace proposing to someone else on the season finale.
-Hurt and humiliated, Millie returned home to her teaching job, ready to escape the glare of life in the spotlight.
-Too bad Hollywood had other ideas.
-This time she would be globe-trotting, competing for money, not love.
-Money that her school desperately needed.
-How could she refuse?
+When public school teacher Millie Kincaid signed up for the popular dating show, The Groom, falling in love was always a possibility.
+But then Jace proposes to someone else on the season finale, and her hurt and humiliation leave her desperate to escape the glare of Hollywood's spotlight...until a new reality TV show provides her a shot at money that her school desperately needs.

-Former star of The Groom, Jace Westfall went from fan favorite to villain overnight.
-Hurting the sweet and shy Millie cost him everything... his reputation, his endorsements and his heart.
+Former star of The Groom, Jace Westfall, went from fan favorite to villain overnight.
+Hurting the sweet and shy Millie cost him everything: his reputation, his endorsements, and his heart.
 It was the last thing Jace wanted to do, but he had his reasons.
-Now on the verge of financial ruin, and with his family relying on him, Jace finds himself left with no choice but to do another reality show.
-What’s the worst that could happen?
+Now on the verge of financial ruin, Jace finds himself left with no choice but to do another reality show.

 * This is a revised, expanded version of a book previously published as Win, Lose...or Wed!